 - Ryoto Hikawa, in Super Robot Wars Original Generation, is shown as a reluctant mook of the Divine Crusaders who doesn't seem to have the heart for fighting, but believes in their cause.
 Unfortunately for him, the DC doesn't reciprocate this belief and use him as a delivery vector for a bomb to blow up the Hagane.
 His surrender to the Hagane's crew literally saves his life.

-- This happens to Mr. Big Bad, Lord Wily himself, at the end of the Mega Man Battle Network series.
+- This happens to Mr. Big Bad, Lord Wily himself, in the English version of Mega Man Battle Network seriesnote .
 Touched by the Heroic Sacrifice of Iris and Colonel, his creations, he survives the explosion of his base, and then willingly surrenders to the authorities, ready to atone for all his sins.
 He also sends Lan and Mega Man a letter, thanking them for showing him the error of his ways.

 - At the end of Fallout 2, a squad of Enclave Elite Mooks can be convinced to help the Chosen One defeat Frank Horrigan, in exchange for a ride off the Enclave Oil Rig (which is about to explode).
 Those that survive the fight with Horrigan escape along with the heroes, while the rest of the Enclave goes up in a mushroom cloud.